CENTRAL REGION

 To Preview Artist's Portfolios & Information Click on Artist's Website Link

-We are a full service alpaca farm dedicated to breeding and selling healthy, quality huacayas.
+dedicated to breeding and selling healthy, quality huacayas.

-We place a strong emphasis on herd health and preventative care to ensure we have a happy,
+We place a strong emphasis on herd health and preventative care

-healthy herd.
 We are proud to also offer a fine selection of alpaca products for sale

 available at the farm including whole fleeces and roving.

-We place a strong emphasis on herd health and preventative care to ensure we have a happy,
+We place a strong emphasis on herd health and preventative care

-healthy herd.
 We are proud to also offer a fine selection of alpaca products for sale

 available at the farm including whole fleeces and roving.